A man consider between two options

 Project Focus

-Project Focus is an approach that sets specific, predefined goals with a clear deadline and budget.
-A software product with such a focus is governed by the “Iron Triangle,” meaning the quality of work is constrained by the project’s time, scope, and cost, irrespective of the value being delivered.
-A project is considered successful when getting all its work done within the planned time and budget.
+Project Focus is a methodology that establishes specific, predefined goals along with a clear deadline and budget.
+In this approach, a software product is governed by the “Iron Triangle,” which implies that the quality of the work is limited by the project’s time, scope, and cost, regardless of the value delivered.
+This model measures success by completing all the work within the set timeframe and budget.

-Industrial revolution style management is still being used today in the software industry.
-If you’ve ever used a “Gantt Chart,” you are using a system that was invented in the early 19th century to manage the time, scope, and cost of projects.
+Industrial Revolution-style management continues to be employed in the software industry today.
+If you’ve ever used a “Gantt Chart,” you’re utilizing a system developed in the early 19th century.
+This system was designed to manage the time, scope, and cost of projects.

 Product-Focus